MauroLuzzatto/legal-entropy/README.md

 ```
 ---

-After the installation executed the code as follows:
+After the installation run the code as follows:

 1) Define the corpora to be processed in `corpus_setup.py`
 2) Define the corpora to be evaluated in `experiment_setup.py`